 The tide was out and down at the harbour the heady smell of the seaside (I’m not talking fish suppers), wafted in the air; weirdly I quite enjoy it.
 We weren’t long exploring the coastal path on the south side of the harbour before turning on our heels and make our way back to the car but even in this short time the tide had already turned and started to lift the small boats once more.

-Cambo Estate is only a few miles drive inland from Crail and although it is well signposted it’s tucked away down a long drive with woodland either side.
+Cambo Estate and Gardens are only a few miles drive inland from Crail and although it is well signposted it’s tucked away down a long drive with woodland either side.
 For first time visitors like us this was a joy; with the sun shining over the bare tree branches and lighting up the snowdrops on the ground.

 We were booked on a 13:30 tour of the gardens with the Head Gardener, but arrived early so that we could indulge in cake and coffee.
 Crossing the old stableyard in front of what is now the visitor centre there were brave souls sat in the February sunshine eating their lunch.